Chevrolet Deluxe: Style

 The exterior sported smooth curves with chrome and stainless trim.
 The rear bumper had an optional center bumper guard that had to be ratcheted out of the way so the trunk cover could be lifted.
 Front and rear bumpers had optional chrome "tips", a dress-up item that bolted to the ends of the stock bumper.
-Although it wasn't a Chevrolet option, a popular after market feature was a large external sunshade that protected the driver from glare off the metal dashboard.
+Although it was not a Chevrolet option, a popular after market feature was a large external sunshade that protected the driver from glare off the metal dashboard.

 The interior had cloth bench seats and a metal dash, sometimes with a simulated burl wood grain.
 The radio was a simple mono vacuum tube type radio with integrated speaker.
 On the left side of the radio was the throttle knob, marked "T".
 On the right side of the radio was the choke knob.
 A manual-wind, 7-day clock was built into the glove compartment door.

 In 1949, the first year of the car's all-new postwar design, the grille incorporated five "teeth" and had round parking lights in the center of the grille, on each side.
 In 1950, the grille was the same as the previous year but lost the five teeth.
-In 1951, the grille changed, with the parking lights moved to the bottom corners, and in 1952, the last year of this style, the teeth returned and the parking lights were made larger.
+In 1951, the grille changed, with the parking lights moved to the bottom corners.
+In 1952, the last year of this style, the teeth returned and the parking lights were made larger.